100% Law Firm, VBA & Corporate Counsel Projects

 Disaster Relief Hotlines

 Dade Legal Aid encourages firms to provide invaluable pro bono service by simply signing up with the Florida Bar YLD, in conjunction with the ABA Young Lawyers Section and FEMA, to volunteer with the Disaster Relief Hotline.
 Florida Bar members eligible to practice may volunteer to provide basic civil legal services for people who cannot otherwise afford legal representation in non-fee generating cases.
 To volunteer please complete the sign up form and review the Disaster Assistance Manual for Legal Services Advocates.
 Volunteers may assist by returning calls placed to the YLD’s 1-800 hotline or at FEMA centers.
 To volunteer, you simply need a willingness to serve, and have a basic understanding of common problems experienced by disaster victims.
-The types of legal questions most frequently asked as related to hurricane disasters involve landlord/tenant and other housing problems, consumer protection matters, and home repair contracts.
-There are currently two situations where our community needs you:
+The Florida Bar Young Lawyers Division Disaster Legal Assistance Hotline coordinates volunteers seeking to assist disaster survivors with legal issues.
+For more information on the hotline, please visit the Disaster Legal Services page of the YLD website or contact us.

-2023 Hurricane Season
+2025 Hurricane Season

-We understand you may have concerns regarding conflicts of interest in assisting survivors with legal matters related to a federally declared disaster.
+We understand that some attorneys may have concerns regarding conflicts of interest in assisting survivors with legal matters related to a federally declared disaster.
 However, in 2017, The Florida Supreme Court adopted Rule 4-6.6 that alleviates some of these concerns by easing the application of the conflict of interest rules in these situations.
 For more information on this regarding the adoption of Rule 4-6.6, please see the Florida Bar News article here.

 You can sign-up to volunteer by clicking here.